History of Wolverhampton Wanderers F.C.: Ownership by Fosun International

 On 21 July 2016, it was confirmed that Fosun International had bought parent company of the club, W.W.
 (1990) Ltd. from Steve Morgan and his own company Bridgemere Group, for £45 million, with Jez Moxey stepping down from his role as a CEO (he was replaced by managing director Laurie Dalrymple).

 Days later, the new regime announced that Kenny Jackett's contract with the club had been terminated and former Italian international Walter Zenga was appointed.
 Zenga was sacked after just 14 league games though and Paul Lambert appointed as his successor in November 2016.
 However, at the conclusion of the season, Lambert too was removed, after Wolves laboured to finish fifteenth in the Championship.
-Former FC Porto boss Nuno Espirito Santo replaced Lambert a day after the latter's departure.
+Former FC Porto boss Nuno Espírito Santo replaced Lambert a day after the latter's departure.

 On 10 June 2017, Jeff Shi, one of the executive directors of the club (as well as one of the two directors of W.W.
 (1990)), was nominated as the executive chairman of the board.
 He moved from China to Wolverhampton in the summer 2017.

 Wolves were promoted to the Premier League at the end of the 2017–18 season, Fosun's second season as the club's owners.
 When Wolverhampton Wanderers's accounts covering the 2017–18 season were published on 5 March 2019, they recorded a pre-tax loss of £57.16 million, of which around £20 million was due to bonuses paid to staff and players for achieving promotion to the Premier League.
 It was noted that the loss, which was more than double the loss in the previous financial year, represented a deficit of more than a £1 million per week.